Explore your options

 Previous study and employment

-It is important to provide details of previous study to UAC in your application, including all completed secondary studies, and complete or incomplete tertiary study (Certificate III and above).
+It's important to provide details of previous study to UAC in your application, including all completed secondary studies, and complete or incomplete tertiary study (Certificate III or higher).
 Most institutions will offer you credit for previous study.

-Some studies and qualifications aren’t taken into account by institutions so you don’t have to include these in your application:
+Some studies and qualifications are not taken into account by institutions, so you don't need to include them in your application.
+These include:

 • Australian Qualifications Framework (AQF) Certificates I and II